Joselam97/Shopping-Cart/README.md

 # 🛒 Shopping Cart Application

 A Jakarta EE-based web application that manages products and users in a shopping cart system.
-This project enables full CRUD operations on both products and users, with a responsive, Bootstrap-styled interface for an enhanced user experience.
+This project enables full CRUD operations on products and users, with a responsive, Bootstrap-styled interface for an enhanced user experience.

 ## Features
 - **Built with Jakarta-EE**: Provides enterprise-level functionality and structure.
+- **Enterprise JavaBeans (EJB)**: Implements EJB for business logic, improving modularity and scalability.
 - **Add Products and Users**: Add new users and products with details like name, price, and quantity.
 - **Update Details**: Modify product quantities, prices, and user information.
 - **View Lists**: Access organized lists for products and users.
 - **Remove Items**: Delete products and users from the database.
-- **Database Integration**: Uses MySQL with JPA and Hibernate for persistent data storage.
+- **Database Integration**: MySQL with JPA and Hibernate is used for persistent data storage.
 - **Annotations with CDI**: Streamlines object management with CDI annotations.
 - **Styled with Bootstrap**: Provides a polished, responsive UI.

 ## 📖 Usage
 - **Product and User Forms** - Use the forms to add or update information.
-- **View Lists** - Access organized lists for both products and users.
+- **View Lists** - Access organized lists for products and users.
 - **Database Sync** - Data is saved in the MySQL database, allowing persistent session storage.
 - **Perform CRUD Operations** - Create, read, update, and delete entries with full database synchronization.